This is the second part of the series on building a complete full stack dApp on RSK.

-In this article, part 1, we’ll explain complex blockchain concepts such as smart contracts, dApps, web3, et cetera.
+In this article, we will explain several fundamental blockchain concepts such as smart contracts, dApps, web3.

 To understand the architecture of a dapp, you will need to understand how the web works.
 A web application runs on a cluster computers but is mainly controlled by a single person or company which makes it centralized, while a decentralized web application runs on a peer to peer network of computers.
 You might want to think of a dApp as having no central server which runs on multiple computers and is not controlled by a single person or company.
 Similarly, In centralized software systems, the components are located around and connected with one central component.
 In contrast, the components of distributed systems form a network of connected components without having any central element of coordination or control.
 This is illustrated in the image below;